 Instructions

 - Make the smoked chicken stock: Place chicken carcass in a large stock pot.
-Add onion, carrots, celery, garlic, and bay leaves.
-Cover with water (1-2 inches above chicken).
+Add 1 quartered onion, 2 carrots, 2 stalks of celery, 6 garlic cloves, and 2 bay leaves.
+Cover with water 8-10 cups of water (you want it to be 1-2 inches above the chicken).
 Bring to a boil over medium-high heat.
 Skim off foam.
 Reduce heat to low, maintaining a gently boil.
-Simmer for 2-3 hours.1 smoked whole chicken carcass, 1 large yellow onion, 2 large carrots, 2 large celery stalks, 6 garlic cloves, 2 bay leaves, 8-10 cups water
+Simmer for 2-3 hours.

-- Strain chicken broth: Remove the chicken, let cool, then shred meat into bite-sized pieces.
-Set aside.
-Strain broth through a fine mesh sieve into a large pot.
-Discard solids.
+- Strain chicken broth: Remove the chicken carcass and let it cool.
+Pick off any remaining meat and set aside.
+Strain the broth through a fine mesh sieve into a large pot.
+Discard any solids.

-- Add spinach: Add fresh spinach and parsley.
-Cook until spinach wilts, about 5 minutes.
-Serve immediately.2 cups fresh spinach, 1 teaspoon parsley
+- Add spinach: Add 2 cups of fresh spinach and 1 teaspoon of parsley.
+Cook until the spinach wilts, about 5 minutes.
+Serve immediately and enjoy!

 Save This Recipe 💌